git4example/genai-fsx-workshop-on-eks-auto/assets/README.md

 ```

 ## Update the kube-config file:
-Before you can start running all the Kubernetes commands included in this workshop, you need to update the kube-config file with the proper credentials to access the cluster.
-To do so, in your VSCode IDE terminal run the below command:
+Before you can start running all the Kubernetes commands included in this workshop, you need to update the kube-config file with the required credentials to access the EKS cluster.
+In your VSCode IDE terminal, run the below command:

 ```bash
 aws eks update-kubeconfig --name $CLUSTER_NAME --region $AWS_REGION